SouthGreenPlatform/culebrONT/README.md

 * **GENOME_SIZE** : Estimated genome size (m,g,k) of the assembly.

 * **FAST5**: Nanopolish needs FAST5 files to training steps.
 Please give the path of FAST5 repertory in the *FAST5* DATA parameter.
 Inside this directory, a subdirectory with the exact same name as the corresponding FASTQ (before the *.fastq.gz*) is requested.
-For instance, if in the *FASTQ* directory we have *run1.fastq.gz* and *run2.fastq.gz*, culebrONT is expecting the *run1/* and *run2/* subdirectories in the FAST5 main directory.
+For instance, if in the *FASTQ* directory we have *run1.fastq.gz* and *run2.fastq.gz*, CulebrONT is expecting the *run1/* and *run2/* subdirectories in the FAST5 main directory.

 * ILLUMINA : indicate the path to the directory with *Illumina* sequence data (in fastq or fastq.gz format) to perform KAT quality.
 Use preferentially paired-end data.